Road-in-valley

 Partners should check what unused annual allowance capacity they have in the previous three years and whether they can utilise it in the current year.

-One of the challenges for partners is that profit shares for the tax year are not usually disclosed until several months after the year end and this creates a challenge in trying to estimate earnings when determining pension contributions.
+One of the challenges for Partners is that profit shares for the tax year are not usually disclosed until several months after the year end and this creates a challenge in trying to estimate earnings when determining pension contributions.
 It is recommended that accountancy guidance is sought to fully understand how any changes to taxation may affect your personal situation.

-Please note that some pension contracts have inbuilt guarantees which are conditional on premiums being paid at the same level until the plan retirement date.
-Where premiums are reduced or ceased, these guarantees could be lost and you should check with your pension provider or financial advisor prior to cancelling or amending Direct Debit Mandates (DDM).
+Please note that some pension contracts have inbuilt guarantees which are conditional on premiums being paid at the same level until the planned retirement date.
+Where premiums are reduced or ceased, these guarantees could be lost and you should check with your pension provider or financial adviser prior to cancelling or amending Direct Debit Mandates (DDM).
 Some pension providers may also ask for 10 days’ written notice prior to cancelling or amending a DDM.

 Conclusion